 An art gallery administrator from Ciudad Juárez, Gabriela Carballo, compares opposition to pipelines in Guadalupe to conflict in the U.S. over the proposed Trans Pecos Pipeline.
 It would ferry natural gas from Texas into Mexico.

 There is intense opposition on the part of some Texas landowners and ranchers.

 There’s no way to verify such a claim.
-And Mexican officials are quick to refute them.
+And Mexican officials are quick to refute it.

 “Violence is minimal right now and no one’s been affected by plans for pipelines,’ said Arturo Llamas in Spanish.
 He’s Chihuahua’s pipeline and energy infrastructure regulator.

 Llamas is also the state’s liaison with Mexico’s federal energy agencies.
 He said energy development in northern Chihuahua is a boon to local residents that will ultimately translate into lower electricity and gasoline costs.